 Decreased costs of fuel

-This is some serious saving.
-Keep in mind that this is per year and per one driver alone.
-Imagine the amount that a fleet which operates hundreds of trucks would save in the next 5 years.
+Imagine the amount that a fleet that operates hundreds of trucks would save in the next 5 years.
 The benefits do not stop there.

 #1 Regulatory Compliance made Simple

 Becoming and fmcsa approved eld manufacturers and complying with the ELD mandate could also get you to satisfy a range of other regulations as well.